Open each tab for information about each level of dance.

 - Modern Jive is about being able to lead and follow.
-Therefore, the DWAS section is seen as a very important, yet fun, section of the QMJC.
+Therefore, the DWAS section is seen as a very important section of the QMJC.

 - The DWAS format will allow you to dance with a variety of different partners in each heat.

-- You will meet each DWAS partner on the dance floor as the music is playing.
+- You will meet each DWAS partner on the dance floor prior to the music being played.